nabil34000/schatzhauser/docs/architecture.md

 - A guard checks if everything is alright and returns true, or writes an HTTP response and returns false.
 There is no nil, error handling, panic, and exit maze.

-- PoW is headers-only early return, no fallbacks to json body, no need to read it.

 ## More about Middleware (Guards)

-This is the code which runs inside a handler before business logic.
-It is **stateless, synchronous, and in-memory**.
-To chain/execute them in sequence we put them under a common type `guards.Guard`:
+This is ./internal/guards code which runs inside a handler before business logic.
+It is **synchronous, and in-memory**.
+To chain/execute the guards in sequence we put them under a common type `guards.Guard`:

 ```go
 type Guard interface {